techlier/veloext/readme.txt

 /**
- * Velocity Directive Extentions.
+ * Velocity Directive Extensions.
- * Copyright (c) 2009-2010 Techlier Inc. All rights reserved.
+ * Copyright (c) 2009-2012 Techlier Inc. All rights reserved.
  *
  * This program is free software: you can redistribute it and/or modify
  * it under the terms of the GNU General Public License as published by